-How to prep your prayer journal
+How to start a prayer journal

-Five years ago, I created a prayer journal with a monthly format that has helped thousands of people clear the distractions and find the focus to cultivate deeper prayer lives!
+Ten years ago, I created a prayer journal with a monthly format that has helped thousands of people clear the distractions and find the focus to cultivate deeper prayer lives!

-SCHEDULE TIME TO FILL IT OUT ONCE A MONTH
+2. SCHEDULE TIME TO FILL IT OUT ONCE A MONTH

-GATHER RESOURCES
+3. GATHER RESOURCES

-Some good things to have on hand are
+Some good things to have on hand are:

 • Bible or Bible app